GSA/fpki-guides/_common/08_verify_migration.md

 ### Troubleshooting
-- If you are building a path to the Federal Common Policy CA (generation 1)
+- If you're building a path to the Federal Common Policy CA (generation 1)
 	- [Verify you have distrusted the Federal Common Policy CA]({{site.baseurl}}/common/migrate/#2-distrust-the-federal-common-policy-ca)
-- If a path is not building at all
+- If a path isn't building at all
 	- [Verify your distribution of the Federal Common Policy CA G2]({{site.baseurl}}/common/verify-os-distribution/)
 	- [Distribute the CA certificates issued by the Federal Common Policy CA G2]({{site.baseurl}}/common/certificates/)